CumulusNetworks/docs/content/cumulus-linux/Layer-1-and-Switch-Ports/Interface-Configuration-and-Management/Switch-Port-Attributes.md

 #         2x50G, 4x25G, or 4x10G ports.
 #
 # NOTE:  You must restart switchd for any changes to take effect.
-# Only “odd-numbered” port can be split into 4 interfaces and if an odd-numbered
+# Only "odd-numbered " port can be split into 4 interfaces and if an odd-numbered
 # port is split in a 4X configuration, the port adjacent to it (even-numbered port)
-# has to be set to “disabled” in this file.
+# has to be set to "disabled " in this file.
 When splitting a port into two
 # interfaces, like 2x50G, it is NOT required that the adjacent port be
 # disabled.
 For example, when splitting port 11 into 4 10G interfaces, port
 # 12 must be configured as "disabled" like this: